cchudzicki-ocw-testing/18-218-spring-2021/content/pages/assignments.md

 *Submission*

 (1) Solution to problem sets are to be typed in LATEX and submitted as a PDF file.
-Please name your file as ps#\_Lastname\_Firstname.pdf, and remember to include your name in each file.

 (2) The submission deadline for each problem set will be mentioned in the problem set itself.
 Late submission will result in penalized score of 20% reduction per day.
 That is, a submission late in 2 days that is graded x points will actually be given 0.6 x points.